 Let’s start with the first reason, which is less intriguing from a psychological perspective but straightforward to explain.
 Today’s analysis technologies are good, but not good enough to interpret free texts as you may expect.
 Most analysis technologies are based on statistical algorithms, like the ones that drive a driverless car.
 These algorithms work well when they can be trained on very large datasets, I am talking about millions of records.
 A driverless car collects billions of information each minute it drives around, therefore it’s just perfect for this type of technologies.
 At the same time, it is unlikely to collect enough texts about a certain topic to train that statistical algorithm for text analysis.
 So, surprisingly, it is easier to drive a driverless car than to analyze a text…can you believe it?

-Let’s now move to the more philosophical reason why you won’t get 99% accuracy, which is that humans disagree with each other too often
+Let’s now move to the more philosophical reason why you won’t get 99% accuracy: humans disagree with each other too often

 I have recently read an experiment conducted by the University of Pittsburgh.
 It’s called Recognizing Contextual Polarity in Phrase-Level Sentiment Analysis.
 I really recommend you to read it, it’s online and it’s free.
 What did they do?
 They wanted to understand how good were humans in interpreting texts, and we can then compare it to the accuracy of our technologies.